keymanapp/help.keyman.com/developer/17.0/context/model-editor.md

 ![Model Editor - Wordlist tab - Code view](/cdn/dev/img/developer/130/ui/frmModelEditor_Wordlist_Code.png)

+> ### Note
-Note: The wordlist Code editor will accept the Tab key to insert a Tab character.
+The wordlist Code editor will accept the Tab key to insert a Tab character.
 In other code editors in Keyman Developer, the Tab key inserts spaces.